Financial Aid Timeline

-Additional financial documents may be requested by our Office of Scholarships and Financial Aid.
+Additional financial documents may be requested by our Office of Financial Aid.
 Once we have all the necessary items to complete your file, we will provide you with a Financial Aid Award Letter which will outline all the sources of funding you qualify for.

 Confirm your intended enrollment and make the enrollment deposit if haven’t already done so.

 Student Orientation And Registration takes place which allows you to choose your classes for the coming year, see your residence hall, and become more acclimated to our campus.

-Loan processing begins in the Office of Scholarships and Financial Aid and the first invoices for the fall semester are sent from our Business Office.
+Loan processing begins in the Office of Financial Aid and the first invoices for the fall semester are sent from our Business Office.

 The Fall Semester payment is due.

-Students arrive on campus and student employment information is provided by the Office of Scholarships and Financial Aid.
+Students arrive on campus and student employment information is provided by the Office of Financial Aid.